Australian Prize Home Lottery Draw Calendar 2026: Upcoming Dates & Complete Guide

 Cash Alternatives

 Most prize home lotteries offer a cash alternative.
-Winners can accept the prize home or receive a cash payment equivalent to the home's valuation.
-The cash option avoids stamp duty risk and gives flexibility to invest elsewhere.
+Winners can take the home or cash.
+The cash equals the home's valuation.
+The cash option avoids stamp duty risk.
+You get more flexibility to invest elsewhere.

 Prize Home Locations and Property Details